 According to Finance UK, total spending on all debit and credit cards reached £829 billion in 2019, with 22 billion transactions made during the year.
 Interestingly fraud losses on UK-issued cards totalled £620.6 million in 2019, an eight percent decrease from £671.4 million in 2018 and out of that total contactless card fraud remains low, with £20.6 million in losses.

 They are the same debit and credit cards we have been using since the 1980’s however in 2007 our cards got an upgrade.
 Here in the UK, Barclaycard integrated a small chip and an antenna into cards.
-This chip is able to communicate with a card reader and complete small value transactions instantly, without the input of a pin.
+This chip can communicate with a card reader and complete small value transactions instantly, without the input of a pin.

 What security is in place with contactless payments?

-All the major banks say that contactless payments use the same level of security as a traditional Chip & PIN transaction, and have certain features that limit fraud.
-Although they do not go into detail on what the certain features are, they do say that they employ real-time fraud detection systems to detect potential fraudulent activity, for any credit or debit card payment transaction.
-Basically this means that all contactless payments are being monitored and if the transaction meets a known fraud pattern the transaction will be blocked.
+All the major banks say that contactless payments use the same level of security as a traditional Chip & PIN transaction and have certain features that limit fraud.
+Although they do not go into detail on what the certain features are, they do say that they employ real-time fraud detection systems to detect potentially fraudulent activity, for any credit or debit card payment transaction.
+Basically, this means that all contactless payments are being monitored and if the transaction meets a known fraud pattern the transaction will be blocked.

 The other weapon the bank has against fraud is your PIN.
-Have you ever tried to pay for a contactless payment only for it to decline and then have to use a chip and pin to complete the transaction?
-This is because the bank is checking you still have your card!.
-After a certain amount of consecutive contactless payments the system will ask for your pin.
-So if some ne’er do well steals your card and goes shopping they can’t spend too much of your hard earned cash before they are stopped.
+Have you ever tried to pay for a contactless payment only for it to decline and then had to switch to chip and pin to complete the transaction?
+This is because the bank is checking you still have your card!
+After a certain amount of consecutive contactless payments, the system will ask for your pin.
+So, if some ne’er do well steals your card and goes shopping they cannot spend too much of your hard-earned cash before they are stopped.
 The banks used to say that it was 6 consecutive contactless payments, however in September 2019 the second part of the EU’s payment directive kicked in.
 This means that your pin is required when 5 contactless payments have been made or your cumulative payments reach £130.

 What happens if someone goes spending with your card?

 Most of the high street banks operate a fraud protection guarantee that specifically covers for contactless payments.
 This typically puts you back to the position you had before the fraud.
-It’s worth checking with your bank what protection is in place.
+It is worth checking with your bank what protection is in place.